hantsy/spring7-sandbox/docs/resilience.md

 ## Programmatic Resilience with RetryTemplate

-While declarative annotations provide a clean, convention-based approach, the `RetryTemplate` class offers fine-grained, programmatic control over retry behavior.
+While declarative annotations provide a clean, convention-based approach, the `RetryTemplate` class offers fine-grained programmatic control over retry behavior.
 This flexible API allows you to configure every aspect of the retry strategy: maximum attempts, delays, jitter, exception matching, and listener callbacks for monitoring.
 This is particularly useful for complex scenarios requiring dynamic configuration or custom retry logic.
 Here's a comprehensive example:

 ```java
 @Configuration